Chimera Investment Corporation (CIM) upgraded Issued by Wall Street Gurus

-Chimera Investment Corporation (NYSE:CIM) went up by 0.41% from its latest closing price compared to the recent 1-year high of $16.85.
-The company’s stock price has collected 0.33% of gains in the last five trading sessions.
+Chimera Investment Corporation (NYSE:CIM) went down by -4.19% from its latest closing price compared to the recent 1-year high of $16.85.
+The company’s stock price has collected -1.46% of loss in the last five trading sessions.

 Is It Worth Investing in Chimera Investment Corporation (NYSE :CIM) Right Now?

-Chimera Investment Corporation (NYSE:CIM) scored a price-to-earnings ratio above its average ratio, recording 5.09 x from its present earnings ratio.
+Chimera Investment Corporation (NYSE:CIM) scored a price-to-earnings ratio above its average ratio, recording 5.00 x from its present earnings ratio.
 Plus, the 36-month beta value for CIM is at 1.00.
-Opinions of the stock are interesting as 1 analysts out of 6 who provided ratings for Chimera Investment Corporation declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse